The Jackson 5: 1976–1989: CBS/Epic Records

 In November 1976, following the debut of the family's weekly variety series, the Jacksons released their self-titled CBS debut under the Philadelphia International subsidiary, produced by Gamble & Huff.
 Featuring "Enjoy Yourself" and "Show You the Way to Go", the album went gold but failed to generate the sales the brothers had enjoyed while at Motown.
 A follow-up, Goin' Places, fizzled.
 Renewing their contract with Epic, the Jacksons were allowed full creative control on their next recording, Destiny, released in December 1978.
 By 1979, the Jacksons had sold 90 million records.
 Featuring their best-selling Epic single to date, "Shake Your Body (Down to the Ground)", written by Michael and Randy, the album sold over a million copies.
 Its follow-up, 1980's Triumph, also sold a million copies, spawning hits such as "Lovely One", "This Place Hotel" and "Can You Feel It".
+On March 3, 1980, Randy was seriously injured in a car crash in Hollywood, California, suffering multiple fractures to his legs and feet, which delayed some of the group's promotional plans.
 In 1981, they released their fifth album, a live album that eventually sold half a million copies.
 The live album was culled from recordings of performances on their Triumph Tour.

-Michael (pictured in 1984) would leave the group after becoming a global superstar.